muniuni/guides-plus-experiment/README.md

 ## How to set up this system
 Prepare ruby 3.2.2 and rails 7.0.8 with SQLite3 database to implement this system.

-You can use the system by following simple steps; 1. git clone, 2. bundle update, and 3. start the server with bin/rails server.
+You can use the system by following simple steps: 1. git clone, 2. bundle update, and 3. start the server with bin/rails server.

 ## How to use
 Firstly, register your account using the sign-up function by clicking the 'person-add' icon at the upper right corner.